 One common example of implied malice is drunk driving.
 Usually, death due to drunk driving is considered vehicular manslaughter because of the accidental nature of most DUI crashes.
 However, in some cases, drunk drivers could be charged with murder due to implied malice.

-This is because of the California Supreme Court’s ruling in People v Watson (1981).
-In that case, defendant Watson almost crashed at a red light due to intoxication.
-They then went on to actually crash, killing two people.
+This is because of the California Supreme Court’s ruling in People v Watson (1981), where defendant Watson crashed, killing two people.
 Watson’s blood alcohol content (BAC) was almost three times higher than the legal limit, and they were speeding by a significant amount.
+The California Supreme Court decided that the defendant exhibited implied malice and was guilty of second-degree murder.

 Complete a Free Case Evaluation form now